 Try Merino wool…

 If you can’t or won’t do the above, you could invest in a woollen base layer.
 The garments made by the Kiwi company Icebreaker won’t keep you quite as dry as Capilene during heavy periods of exercise, they are made from a completely renewable resource, and they don’t smell nearly as bad.

 It’s for this reason they’ve been such a hit with the ski-touring community: the kind who have to pack light and sweat hard in the course of their self-propelled trips over the mountains.

 …Or a base layer made from bamboo

 BAM was the first brand in Europe to start offering bamboo clothing, back in 2006.
 Constantly innovating, it still leads the way in the comfort, quality and performance of bamboo clothing.
 It’s all 100% machine washable and is easy to pack as it takes up minimal space and doesn’t crease.

 Cashmere for pure luxury

-Peter Hardy tested the men’s touring gilet and performance jersey from Dhu Performance Cashmere, which provide a practical mid-layer without the bulk.
+Peter Hardy, of Welove2ski tested the men’s touring gilet and performance jersey from Dhu Performance Cashmere, which provide a practical mid-layer without the bulk.
 They are both made from 100% cashmere, designed and handcrafted in Scotland.
 There are matching cashmere leggings, too.

 Peter says: “In my time I’ve tried every form of microfibre in an effort to keep warm on the mountain in mid-winter.
-I find it quite extraordinary that fabric used by the likes of Shackleton and Hillary is actually the best of all!
-I admit to having been pretty sceptical when Dhu introduced me to it, but I am now a complete convert.
+I find it quite extraordinary that fabric used by the likes of Shackleton and Hillary is actually one the best!
+I admit to having been pretty sceptical when Dhu introduced me to it, but I am now a convert.